Read Chapter 21 “In Between”

 – “How many versions are there?” – asked Maggie.

-– “Co-existing at the same time?” – Maggie was intrigued by the idea of countless realities occurring at the same time.
-The possibilities this knowledge could offer to the humankind were endless.
+– “Co-existing at the same time?” – Maggie was intrigued by the idea of countless realities and the possibilities those realities could open.

-– “Is this where you are from? – Maggie needed to talk.
+– “Is this where you are from? – Maggie asked.

 – “What the hell did I do?” – Maggie stopped walking and turned to look at Jenny.